This is an interview between Circuit Specialists and Jose Wise, founder of Solar Traffic Control.

 Circuit Specialists: Could you tell us a little about who you are and what Solar Traffic Controls does?

 Joe: I’m an E.E. and graduated from UCLA.
-Initially began my career in aerospace field.
+Initially began my career in the aerospace field.
 When the Aerospace market crashed I had already been playing with solar.
 During that time I was picking up solar products at swap meets and other places.
 At that time I made the jump from commercial Aerospace moving into solar working in production and controls for a few years.
 From there I moved to a larger company working on international projects.
 Worked on some interesting projects in Mexico with PemEx and another project in Jordan where we had to help ensure border security.
 One of the offices I worked at landed a large project for doing school traffic flashers in Texas.
-At 900 systems in the ground they started running into some problems and eventually they said you’re the EE that we need, you could say I “got hooked on being in traffic”.
+At 900 systems on the ground, they started running into some problems, and eventually, they said you’re the EE that we need, you could say I “got hooked on being in traffic”.

 Found some fundamental errors that people had overlooked, they said why don’t you take over traffic products in the company.
 Left that company in 1998, developed a program for working on traffic sign systems.
 After that I worked with a company that worked with ADOT, was laid off but they allowed me to take all the customers with me and start a company from there.
 Having my own company allowed me to delve into more exotic traffic products.
 Brought in other systems like fire systems, radio control systems, etc. 18 years in business now.

-I go to the trade shows, meet the customers and more.
+I go to the trade shows, meet the customers, and more.
 Created this company to address traffic needs in areas where they couldn’t get AC electricity to run the equipment.
 We are an engineering and manufacturing company, we do not do installs.
 Based in Tempe.
 We have a mixed bag of customers – we deal directly with municipalities, working a lot with ADOT these days.
-We also Work with the county and the state.
-Outside of Arizona a lot of distributors that are family based traffic businesses.
+We also work with the county and the state.
+Outside of Arizona a lot of distributors are family-based traffic businesses.
 A lot of family businesses, distribute a full range of traffic control products.
-Video detection equipment etc. these businesses are already calling on customer base that we want to talk with.
+Video detection equipment etc. these businesses are already calling on a customer base that we want to talk with.
 They’ll work to get our products spec’d in to help us that sets us apart from our competitors.